vidaud/seta/seta-doc/docs/general/how-runs.md

   2. Polyhierarchy: A term in a Taxonomy can be repeated in different categories in a polyhierarchy hierachy.
 It is not suggested because it can cause misunderstanding.
 Polyhierarchy violates the first and second criteria of Taxonomy word naming: "Terms should be unambiguous and mutually exclusive."

   3. Faceted: A faceted classification system has multiple dimensions.
-It comprises of various taxonomies, or "facets," where each one's top-level node denotes a distinct kind of Taxonomy, attribute, or context.
+It comprises of various Taxonomies, or "facets," where each one's top-level node denotes a distinct kind of Taxonomy, attribute, or context.

 ##### How to design a good Taxonomy